hall-n/hall-n.github.io/Thesis/Thesis.md

 I argue that the bakufu and daimyo position towards peasant travel was not to confine farmers to their lands, but to ensure that their movement did not have a negative economic effect.
 This explains why they responded to the surge in travel by making proper travel permits easier to obtain.%%

-## Key Phrases
-%%
-- bakufu implemented a system of travel regulations and barriers to control the mobility of commoners
-- reluctance of the bakufu to enforce its travel laws
-- commoners, however, found ways to circumvent these barriers, frequently ignoring the laws designed to control their mobility.
-%%

 # Thesis
 ## Introduction